 Previously, Barnathan served as the executive editor, Global Franchise, for BusinessWeek.
-She oversaw editorial content, managed product launches, created alliances, and ensured the integration of all BusinessWeek offerings across delivery channels.
+She oversaw editorial content, managed product launches, created alliances, and ensured the integration of all BusinessWeek offerings across all channels.

 Barnathan came to BusinessWeek from Newsweek, where she served as State Department correspondent, Moscow Bureau Chief and Special Projects Correspondent covering presidential elections.